Skip to main content

 7.2 The Restorative Resolution Process allows an opportunity for Students to intentionally consider their behaviour and to enter into repairing the resulting harms in a way that aims to restore the person who has caused harm to community and to repair the harms they have caused and rebuild trust.
 There are situations where the Restorative Resolution Process cannot be applied but it is the preferred option in Residence in particular.

 7.3 The Restorative Resolution Process is a guided process that involves a trained facilitator.
-When multiple parties are impacted, a community resolution or restorative conference is implemented to explore the incident, identify harms, and come to documented agreements as to the path toward repairing them agreed upon harms.
+When multiple parties are impacted, a community resolution or restorative conference is implemented to explore the incident, identify harms, and come to documented agreements as to the path toward repairing the agreed upon harms.
 While this process in and of itself can be difficult, the benefits to restoring true community can be transformative for all who participate.
 The Restorative Resolution Process will generally be carried out as follows:

 • An exploratory pre-conference takes place with the Responding Officer and involved parties